sachinhuller-design/literacy-classification-ml-assignment/README.md

 ## 2. Dataset description

-The assignment requires a public classification dataset with at least 12 features and 500 instances.
 The project uses an education/student-performance dataset concept from Kaggle as the basis and prepares a literacy-classification version.

 **Important:** `literacy_classification.csv` in this package is a **prepared/derived learning dataset**, not the original Kaggle download.
 The target `Literacy_Level` is constructed from reading performance:
 - Low: reading score < 60